Pyaar Tune Kya Kiya (film): Plot

-Ria (Urmila Matondkar) is a headstrong loner angry woman and the only daughter of a rich businessman in Mumbai, Mr Jaiswal (Suresh Oberoi).
+Ria Jaiswal (Urmila Matondkar) is a headstrong loner and angry woman and the only daughter of a rich businessman in Mumbai, Mr. Jaiswal (Suresh Oberoi).
 Jaiswal loves his daughter but is concerned about her possessive nature.
 One day Ria sets out for a vacation in Goa.
-Jai (Fardeen Khan) is a fashion photographer, happily married to Geeta (Sonali Kulkarni).
+Jai Bhatt (Fardeen Khan) is a fashion photographer, happily married to Geeta Bhatt (Sonali Kulkarni).
 He meets Ria and takes photos of her without permission and publishes them in the magazine he works for.
 The magazine becomes a hit because of the pictures.
-The chief editor wants Ria to model for their magazine but she refuses because she is angry at Jai for publishing her pictures without asking her.
-Jai manages to convince her to model and she falls in love with him.
-She wants to talk to Jai about marriage but when she visits his home, she is shocked to meet Geeta.
+The chief editor wants Ria to model for their magazine, but she refuses because she is angry at Jai for publishing her pictures without asking her.
+Jai manages to convince her to model, and she falls in love with him.
+She wants to talk to Jai about marriage, but when she visits his home, she is shocked to meet Geeta.
 Shaken and distraught, Ria slips into depression.

 Ria confesses her feelings to Jai, who is startled.
 Seeing her weeping so much, he tells her that he would have accepted her love if not married.
 Jai tells Geeta everything and vows to stay away from Ria.
 However, Ria starts to get possessive about Jai, unable to forget him.
-She makes a suicide attempt and calls him in the middle of the night.
+She attempts suicide and calls him in the middle of the night.
 Jai has no choice but to save and console her.
-This troubles Geeta and she tells Jai to file a police complaint.
-Jai and Geeta mend their relationship and go out on a date but that same night, Ria breaks down and Jai consoles her again.
+This troubles Geeta, and she tells Jai to file a police complaint.
+Jai and Geeta mend their relationship and go out on a date, but that same night, Ria breaks down, and Jai consoles her again.
 This angers Geeta even more.